Linux – Installing Intrexx

 Additional Intrexx services after creating a portal

-• exampleportal (If you have called your portal "exampleportal").
+exampleportal (If you have named your portal "exampleportal".)

-More information about creating a portal is available in the following section Create a portal on Linux.
+Detailed information on creating a portal can be found in the following section Creating a portal under Linux.

 Permissions